-The consolidated financial statements (CFS) relate to Camex Limited (The Parent Company) and its wholly owned subsidiary company Camex HK Limited.
-The CFS has been prepared on the following basis.
+The consolidated financial statements (CFS) relate to Camex Limited (The Holding Company) and its subsidiaries.
+The CFS has been prepared on the following basis:-

-- The Financial statement of the parent company and its subsidiary has been consolidated on line by line basis by adding together the book values of like items of assets, liabilities, income and expenses after eliminating material intra-group balances and intragroup transactions resulting in unrealized profits or losses in accordance with Ind AS-110. - 2.
+- The Financial statement of the Holding company and its subsidiaries has been consolidated on line by line basis by adding together the book values of like items of assets, liabilities, income and expenses after eliminating material intra-group balances and intragroup transactions resulting in unrealized profits or losses in accordance with Ind AS-110. - 2.
 As far as possible the consolidated financial statements are prepared using uniform accounting policies for like transactions and other event in similar circumstances and are presented in the same manner as the company's separate financial statements. - 3.
 The operations of the foreign subsidiary, Camex HK Limited is classified as non-integral foreign operation using the criteria specified in Ind AS-21 "The effect of changes in Foreign Exchange Rates" notified by Ministry of Corporate Affairs. - 4.
 In case of non-integral foreign operations, the financial statements are converted as under. - (a) All monetary and non-monetary items are converted using closing exchange rate. - (b) All revenues and expenses using yearly average exchange rates prevailing during the year. - (c) All Exchange differences arising on conversion/consolidations are recognized in the Foreign Currency Translation Reserve. - 5.
 The CFS is prepared after fully eliminating intra group balance, intra group transaction and unrealized profit from the intra group transaction. - 6.
-Accounting Policies and notes on Accounts of the financial statements of the parent Company and its subsidiary are set out in their respective standalone financial statements.
-However, the company has disclosed such notes and details which represent the needed disclosure to serve as a guide for the better understanding of the Group's position.
+Accounting Policies and notes on Accounts of the financial statements of the Holding Company and its subsidiaries are set out in their respective standalone financial statements.
+However, the company has disclosed such notes and details which represent the needed disclosure to serve as a guide for the better understanding of the Group's position. - 7.
+Profit or loss and each component of other comprehensive income are attributed to the owners of the Holding Company and to the non-controlling interests and have been shown separately in the financial statements. - 8.
+Non-controlling interest represents that part of the total comprehensive income and net assets of subsidiaries attributable to interests which are not owned, directly or indirectly, by the Holding Company.